-Short-term household inflation expectations have risen sharply but longer-term expectations remain 'well anchored' (which is important for the Fed)
+Short-term household inflation expectations have risen sharply, but longer-term expectations are also creeping up

 Note: The 'trimmed mean' CPI inflation rate excludes the components of the CPI whose weights fall in the top and bottom 8% of the distribution of price changes; the median is the component whose price change is in the middle of the distribution of price changes.
 The 'trimmed mean' of the PCE deflator excludes 24% by weight from the lower tail and 31% by weight from the upper tail of the ranked distribution of price changes.
 Sources: US Bureau of Economic Analysis; Federal Reserve Bank of Cleveland; Federal Reserve Bank of Dallas; and Michigan University Survey Research Center.
 Return to "What's New".